kcp-dev/kcp/docs/content/concepts/authentication/index.md

 ### Groups Filter

 kcp Front Proxy drops or passes specific system groups before forwarding requests.
 These can be passed by setting `--authentication-pass-on-groups` and `--authentication-drop-groups` flags.
 They accept a comma-separated list of group names.
+Groups specified via drop-groups take precedence over ones specified via pass-on.

 By default, proxy is configured to drop `system:masters` and `system:kcp:logical-cluster-admin`.
 This ensures that highly privileged users, do not receive elevated access when passing through the proxy.